Types of Interference

 or to attract attention to what he is doing.

-The person who causes malicious interference might do it for one of these reasons:
+The person who causes malicious interference might do it for one of

 - He has a grudge or score to settle with someone who owns, maintains, or uses the repeater.

 - He is bored, has nothing to do, and wants to amuse himself.
 He thinks it is also amusing

 When malicious interference occurs, the main desire should

 be to eliminate the interference.
 Finding the person and talking to, or reprimanding him may

 not be the best way to solve it.
 He may continue, trying not to get caught the next time.

 The best way to remove the interference is to discourage the person doing it, so that he